PanDAWMS/panda-docs/docs/source/architecture/iam.rst

 Web applications like BigMon use the Authorization Code Flow to access the PanDA server on behalf of end-users.
-When users click links in web applications which require PanDA server access, they redirect users to their own ID providers through Indigo IAM.
+When users click links in web applications that require PanDA server access, they redirect users to their own ID providers through Indigo IAM.
 Once users are successfully authenticated, the web applications obtain ID tokens from Indigo IAM for accessing the PanDA server.